Haashmi-h/WP_via_bastion_in_AWSCLI/README.md

 ***Additional info:***

-We can add the public IP address of  "frontend-server" as an A record for any newly created subdomain on live domain or any new domain via Route53.<br />
+*We can add the public IP address of  "frontend-server" as an A record for any newly created subdomain on live domain or any new domain via Route53.
-Then update "WP_Home" and "siteurl" entries to the domain entry in the wordpress configuration file.<br />
+Then update "WP_Home" and "siteurl" entries to the domain entry in the wordpress configuration file.
-For example, here I've pointed wordpress.haashdev.tech to the server's public IP, so that the URL part website will be accessed as follows:
+For example, here I've pointed wordpress.haashdev.tech to the server's public IP, so that the URL part website will be accessed as follows:*
 ![image](https://user-images.githubusercontent.com/117455666/208155072-13bdbe8d-27be-41d5-920b-551de8aaf6da.png)

 <br />